csurbier/chattuto/README.md

-# Chat application with ionic and Django
+# Chat application with ionic 5 and Django 3

 Source code repository.

-These tutorials will focus on how to create a real world mobile chat application with Ionic/Angular, Capacitor and Django.
+These tutorials will focus on how to create a real world mobile chat application with Ionic 5/Angular 11, Capacitor 3 and Django 3.
 The **Chat** application will manage private chat between two persons and not a group chat application.

 For this application, we can list these main functionalities :